sftcd/openssl/esnistuff/README.md

 Most recent first...

-- Added draft-04 (ESNIKeys.version==0xff03) keys and [test-examples](./test-examples.md)
+- Added draft-04 (ESNIKeys.version==0xff03) keys to [defo.ie](https://defo.ie/) deployment
-  for standalone scripts.
-Seems to work fine locally.
+  and [test-examples](./test-examples.md) for local use.
+Had to tweak server side greasing code (was greasing even if not asked:-) - seems ok now, but more testing of the various combinations would be good.
+Had to modify [testclient.sh](./testclient.sh) to handle multi-valued RRs as drafts -03 and -04 use the same experimental RRTYPE.

 - ``make test`` was unhappy
     - `` make test TESTS=test_provider V=1`` gives details